asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 P(X_U,X_T)=\underbrace{P(X_U|X_T=X_0)}_\text{Conditional Distribution}\cdot \underbrace{P(X_T=X_0)}_\text{Marginal Distribution}
 $$

-Given the joint distribution in $$\eqref{eq:partitioned-joint-distribution}$$, we wish to decompose this matrix into the product of the conditional distribution and the marginal distribution.
+Given the joint distribution in $$\eqref{eq:partitioned-joint-distribution}$$, we wish to decompose this matrix into the **product of the conditional distribution and the marginal distribution**.

-Since both of these distributions will be Gaussian, they will both take the form of:
+Since **both of these distributions will be Gaussian**, they will both take the form of:

 $$p(X)=C\cdot {(X-\mu)}^TD^{-1}(X-\mu)$$